aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 **Release Specific Upgrade Considerations:**

 - Upgrades to `v1.5.0`:
-  - Due to the size of this upgrade, we recommend all customers upgrade to `v1.3.8 or above` before beginning this upgrade
+  - Due to the size of this upgrade, we require all customers upgrade to `v1.3.8 or above` before beginning this upgrade
   - While v1.5.0 supports Control Tower for _NEW_ installs, existing Accelerator customers _CANNOT_ add Control Tower to their existing installations at this time (planned enhancement for 22H1)
-    - Attempts to install Control Tower on top of the Accelerator are likely catastrophic (both Control Tower and the Accelerator need minor enhancements to enable)
+    - Attempts to install Control Tower on top of the Accelerator will corrupt your environment (both Control Tower and the Accelerator need minor enhancements to enable)
   - **add specific v1.5.0 steps here**
     - config file upgrade script, CIDR migration to DDB (if desired), how implement new OU structure, SCP and part-2 issue,oldip.json
   - Dynamic CIDRs, lookup, opt-in vpc, SNS/CWL/SH changes - release notes?